shripadrathod1/rubiscape-policy-system/README.md

 | Complex existing tools | XACML, Drools require specialist knowledge |
 | No centralized monitoring | No single view of active vs inactive policies |

-**Rubiscape's Requirement:** Build a governance policy module where admins can define rules visually, with AND/OR logic, and manage them end-to-end — without engineering support.

 ---